spaam/svtplay-dl/README.md

 ```
     brew install svtplay-dl
 ```
-You will need to run `brew install ffmpeg` or `brew install libav` afterwards, if you don't already have one of these packages.
+You will need to run `brew install ffmpeg` afterwards, if you don't already have one of these packages.

 ### Debian and Ubuntu